pharako/mysql-dbal/README.md

 MySQL extensions for [Doctrine DBAL](https://github.com/doctrine/dbal).

-`Pharako\DBAL\Connection` is just a wrapper for `Doctrine\DBAL\Connection`, which means all functionality you get from the latter is also present in the former, with a few add-ons (see below).
+`Pharako\DBAL\Connection` is an extension of `Doctrine\DBAL\Connection`, which means all functionality you get from the latter is also present in the former, with a few add-ons specific to MySQL:

+* multiple inserts
+* single and multiple upserts (update records if they exist, insert them otherwise)

 ## Installation